0xAX/asm/content/asm_2.md

         ;; Move 4 bytes value from the r9d register to the address stored in the rbp register minus 24 bytes offset mov     DWORD PTR [rbp-24], r9d
         ...
-        ... # skip arithmetic operations for now
+        ... # Skip arithmetic operations for now
         ...
         ;; Restore the old rbp
         pop     rbp